Board of Trustees

 Edwin J. “Ed” Stack III, Morehead City, N.C., Vice Chair (2019-2027)

-Ed Stack is vice president of administration and development for Jarrett Bay Boatworks in Beaufort, North Carolina.
-He was previously the associate executive director of the NC State Student Aid Association, where he worked for 16 years.
-As vice president of the Alumni Association Board of Directors, Ed has served as their representative on the NC State University Foundation Board and the NC State University Investment Fund Board.
+Ed Stack is vice president of Starflite Companies in Beaufort, NC.
+He previously served as the associate executive director of the NC State Student Aid Association, where he worked for 16 years.
+Ed has served on the Alumni Association Board of Directors and during his time as vice president, he served as the board’s representative on both the NC State University Foundation Board and the NC State University Investment Fund Board.
+He is currently Vice Chair of the NC State Endowment Fund Board of Trustees and a member of the Carteret Education Foundation Board of Directors.
 Ed graduated from NC State’s Wilson College of Textiles with a Bachelor of Science in textile apparel and management in 1992, and he served two terms as student body president from 1990 to 1992.